php/policies/feature-proposals.rst

 All voting widgets on the RFC MUST include all relevant details for that vote, as described in the "Required Majority" section below.

+To allow for timezone differences, outside commitments by RFC authors, and other deadlines, the cutoff timestamp to start a vote has a grace period of 8 hours in either direction.
+That is, starting a vote 45 hours after the Intent to Vote has been posted is discouraged, but allowed.
+Similarly, starting the vote 7 days and 3 hours after the Intent to Vote was posted is discouraged, but allowed.

 Voting procedure
 ================